 It is not often I get to pamper myself with a pedicure, but I decided to the other day because my feet were in some pretty rough shape.
 So I called my nail tech, Melissa, and she fit me in for noon.

 Now, how good of a pedicure you receive depends on where you go.
 And you need to be careful because the horror stories of those ladies who did not choose wisely and wound up with fungal infections on their feet (or even their hands!) from improper sterilizing techniques seems to grow each year!
+(And now when we throw COVID-19 into the mix, you have to be even more careful!)
 I don’t know about you, but the thought that I may be putting my feet in a foot bath immediately after someone else and that their foot issues may still be floating around in the tub—well, it's just plain disturbing.
 Ugh!!

 So, when choosing a salon or spa to go to for your pedicure, it is probably wise to take a personal look around the area where you live—or where you work, if you planned to go from the office—because if you can see the spa in action, you will generally get a feel for their hygiene practices.
 From that point, of course, price is important but should not be your only deciding factor.
 How are you greeted when you enter the facility?
-Do you get a smile and a warm welcome, or are you met with a heavy sigh and sagging shouldered boredom.
+Do you get a smile and a warm welcome?
+(I know, hard to tell with everyone wearing masks at this stage) or are you met with a heavy sigh and saggy-shouldered boredom?
 Believe me I have seen both and the former is much better than the latter!